Planning for the Right Dining Room Table Size

 - 7′ wide with pedestal base or legs seats 9 people

 Make sure when you’re investing in new tables or chairs that you measure the chair seat height and the table height.
 You wouldn’t want to get a new dining room table where the chairs are too high – or even too low – for eating.
-Most dining room chair seats are between 16″ and 17″ high for a table that is 26.5″ tall, and 18″ high for a table that is 28″ to 30″ tall.
+Most dining room chair seats are approximately 18″ high for a table that is 28″ to 30″ tall.